-Creating and maintaining a budget is one of the most important things you can do to take control of your financial situation.
+Creating and maintaining a cash budget is one of the most important things you can do to take control of your financial situation.
 It is nearly impossible to get out of debt or become financially independent without having a realistic budget.
 Most people give little thought to their spending habits; but the process of going over your income and expenses and making a budget can have a surprising and sobering effect on how you spend your hard-earned cash.

 Here's what you need to do to create a budget that works:

 - Write down your monthly income from all sources.
 This means your take home pay (not gross income) along with any other income you have.
-This can be money from a part-time job, unemployment benefits, alimony, or child support, for example.
+This can be cash from a part-time job, unemployment benefits, alimony, or child support, for example.

 - List what you put aside for savings, no matter how small the amount.